ShinaJr/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The 9-times_table.c program creates a function that prints the 9 times table, starting with 0.
 The program 10-add.c creates a function that adds two integers and returns the result The 11-print_to_98.c program prints all natural numbers from n to 98, followed by a new line.
+The 100-times_table.c program prints the n times table, starting with 0.